-Current Core Curriculum & Materials and BOE Approval Date • Sexual Health Core Curriculum: Marsh Media: A Girl's Guide to Growing Up and A Boy's Guide to Growing Up (Lessons include videos and student booklets.)
-5-23-16 • Supportive Books: 0 Taking Care of Myself: A Healthy Hygiene, Puberty and Personal Curriculum for Young People with Autism - Unit 4 "Growth and Development" & Unit 5 "Menstruation" Approved for Grades 4+ By: Mary J. Wrobel 4-23-18 The Care and Keeping of You: The Body Book for Younger Girls, Revised Edition - Approved Grades 4+ By: Valorie Schaefer 4-23-18 \circ What's Happening to Tom?: A book about puberty for boys and young men with autism and related conditions 1st Edition By: Kate E. Reynolds 4-23-18 o What's Happening to Ellie?: A book about puberty for girls and young women with autism and related conditions 1st Edition By: Kate E. Reynolds 4-23-18 • Communication Tools: Social Stories of the content may be created using the program Board Maker, WORD, Power Point, and similar publishing programs.
-4-23-18 Past Core Curriculum & Materials No Longer in Use • Life Horizons I & II 2000
+- Sexual Health Core Curriculum: Marsh Media: A Girl's Guide to Growing Up and A Boy's Guide to Growing Up (Lessons include videos and student booklets.)
+5-23-16 - Supportive Books: - O Taking Care of Myself: A Healthy Hygiene, Puberty and Personal Curriculum for Young People with Autism Unit 4 "Growth and Development" & Unit 5 "Menstruation" Approved for Grades 4+ By: Mary J. Wrobel - O The Care and Keeping of You: The Body Book for Younger Girls, Revised Edition Approved Grades 4+ By: Valorie Schaefer 4-23-18 - What's Happening to Tom?: A book about puberty for boys and young men with autism and related conditions 1st Edition By: Kate E. Reynolds 4-23-18 - What's Happening to Ellie?: A book about puberty for girls and young women with autism and related conditions 1st Edition By: Kate E. Reynolds 4-23-18 - Communication Tools: Social Stories of the content may be created using the program Board Maker, WORD, Power Point, and similar publishing programs.
+4-23-18

+Life Horizons I & II 2000